denilsonbarahona/InspireMusic/README.md

 [4] Du, Zhihao, Qian Chen, Shiliang Zhang, Kai Hu, Heng Lu, Yexin Yang, Hangrui Hu et al. Cosyvoice: A scalable multilingual zero-shot text-to-speech synthesizer based on supervised semantic tokens. arXiv preprint arXiv:2407.05407, 2024.

 ## Disclaimer
-The content provided above is for academic purposes only and is intended to demonstrate technical capabilities.
+The content provided above is for research purposes only and is intended to demonstrate technical capabilities.
 Some examples are sourced from the internet.
 If any content infringes on your rights, please contact us to request its removal.